 As you know, every month I introduce a charity organisation on my blog in order to raise awareness for them.
 Since I have this fantastic platform, my blog, I try to use it to support good causes too.
-This month, as September is child cancer awareness month, I’d like to introduce: Tiny Tickers
+This month, I’d like to introduce: Tiny Tickers

 I have chosen Tiny Tickers as the good cause of the month as one of my fellow bloggers’, Louise’s little girl, Jessica has died just recently.
 I followed their story and it really touched me.
 Jessica was born with half working heart.